 Follow Haeck’s tips to reverse some of the physical damage done by drugs or alcohol addiction:

-• Exercise regularly is will allow you to fight oiliness and build immunity.
+- Exercise regularly will allow you to fight oiliness and build immunity.

-• Eat a healthy diet.
-You will notice that your weight starts normalising and your muscle tone begins to improve.
-It will then be much easier to prevent injuries and ward oilliness.
+- Eat a healthy diet.
+You will notice that your weight starts normalizing and your muscle tone begins to improve.
+It will then be much easier to prevent injuries and ward off oiliness.